guoyizhou01/EmailSpamDetection/README.md

 ## Data Sets

 Currently, the model is trained and tested with Enron1 dataset.
 However, the program does accomodate different ones.
-To use a different dataset, load the folder to current folder, and use '''python3 fileIO.py FolderName''' to load the dataset.
+To use a different dataset, load the folder to current folder, and use ```python3 fileIO.py FolderName``` to load the dataset.
 Then, change the name in learning.ipynb file to "data/FolderName_data.csv".

 Enron-Spam: http://nlp.cs.aueb.gr/software_and_datasets/Enron-Spam/index.html